Chocolate Berry Flag Cake with Whipped Cream Frosting

-If you're looking for even more 4th of July dessert ideas, check out some of my other favorites like Red White and Blue Parfaits, Grilled Turkey Burgers, or Strawberry Whipped Cream Cake.
+If you're looking for even more 4th of July dessert ideas, check out some of my other favorites like American Flag Cream Pie with Graham Cracker Crust, Organic Turkey Burgers with Grilled Onions, or Organic Strawberry Shortcake With Homemade Whipped Cream.

 With summer approaching, my friends at Organic Valley asked me to create an easy Flag Cake recipe using their amazing heavy whipping cream (my absolute fave) and fresh in season berries.
 If you know me, then you know decorating is not my forte, to say the least, haha!
 It's not the kind of baking I usually do, and I like my desserts a little more rustic and freeform.